We may earn commission from affiliate links →

 The main town at Lake Skadar, the gateway to the national park, is Virpazar.
 This little town is where many of the local tour companies, hiking guides, and other tourist services are based.
 It’s also the town with the best—if not only—public transportation connections.

-Set on the centuries-old crossroads of the West and the East and a rural area, Lake Skadar also has plenty to offer to the gastronomical traveler.
+Set on the centuries-old crossroads of the West and the East and in a rural area, Lake Skadar also has plenty to offer gastronomical travelers.

 Many herbs such as mint, rosemary, and sage grow in the surrounding mountains’ valleys, providing a lovely scent, while grapevines cover the sun-drenched hills.
 Gardens are dotted with walnuts, pepper, mandarin, fig, cherry, and pomegranate trees, which, incidentally, also line many of the hiking trails around the lake.